JLans/pDOS_overlap/doc_source/auto_examples/index.rst

 Examples
 ========

-This page includes examples for vasp_dos.
+This page includes examples for pdos_overlap.

 .. raw:: html